18 Fascinating Science Facts You Didn’t Learn in School

 Water can exist in three states at once

-Check out these other “facts” you’ve always believed that are actually false.
+Check out these “facts” you’ve always believed that are actually false.

 Only one type of mammal has wings